Endometriosis Symptoms & Treatment: Informative Guide to Causes, Diagnosis, and Care

 Tool TypePurposeExample Use

-Cycle Tracking AppsRecord menstrual cycles and symptomsIdentify recurring pain patterns
+Cycle Tracking AppsRecord cycles and symptomsIdentify recurring pain patterns

 Day of CyclePain LevelDigestive SymptomsNotes